elastic/integrations/packages/logstash/docs/README.md

 The `logstash` package works with Logstash 8.5.0 and later

-## Technical Preview note

-This Logstash package also includes a technical preview of Logstash data collection and dashboards native to elastic agent.
-The technical preview includes enhanced data collection, and a number of dashboards, which include additional insight into running pipelines.
+## Metrics Collection

+Metric collection for the Logstash integration can be done via Elastic Agent (preferred) or with Stack Monitoring.
+By utilizing Elastic Agent we are able to query additional monitoring APIs and provide addtional dashboards, which include provide the best view into your Logstash deployment and pipeline execution.

-Note that this feature is not intended for use with the Stack Monitoring UI inside Kibana, and is included as a technical preview.
-Existing implementations wishing to continue using the Stack Monitoring UI should uncheck the technical preview option, and continue to use `Metrics (Stack Monitoring)`.
-Those users who wish to use the technical preview should uncheck `Metrics (Stack Monitoring)` and check `Metrics (Technical Preview)`
+Metrics colleciton is not compatible with the Stack Monitoring UI inside Kibana, only only type of Metrics collection should be selected with this integration.
+Users that prefer the Stack Monitoring UI should uncheck `Metrics (Elastic Agent)` and continue to use `Metrics (Stack Monitoring)`.

 ## Logs